peidevs/Event_Resources/PendingMeetUps.md

 #### January 2017

 * cat-herder is TBD
-* workshop with Suhaib Qaiser on Angular JS (confirmed)
+* workshop with Suhaib Qaiser on Angular JS (confirmed).
+Style similar to [this event](http://shiftkeylabs.ca/calendar/build-minesweeper-with-angularjs/)

 #### February 2017